ruricolist/overlord/README.md

 Overlord expects to be used alongside ASDF, with ASDF responsible for compiling and loading Lisp code, and Overlord doing everything else.
-(This works particularly well with ASDF’s `package-inferred-system` style.)

 Overlord is mostly independent of ASDF.
-It still, however, needs ASDF to resolve relative pathnames.
+It still, however, needs ASDF to resolve relative pathnames in Lisp code.
 Depending on ASDF in this respect is probably not unreasonable, since making it easy to locate a system’s file is what ASDF was designed for.

 (Note that, while Overlord is mostly independent of ASDF the program, it still depends on ASDF the project, because it builds on the UIOP portability layer.)

-(Note that relying on ASDF means there is a discrepancy between path names in Overlord modules, which are relative to the file, and path names in Lisp files, which are relative to the system.
-This is unlikely to change.)
+(Note also that relying on ASDF means there is a discrepancy between path names in Overlord modules, which are relative to the file, and path names in Lisp files, which are relative to the system.
+This is, unfortunately, unlikely to change.)

 # Overlord vs. Redo